Skip to main content

 Governance Intelligence

-Boards moving from oversight to insight — engaging with organizational data in real time, not quarterly printouts.
-Dr. Richard Leblanc's challenge: govern the organization that exists today, not the version from three months ago.
+Boards moving from oversight to insight — engaging with organisational data in real time, not quarterly printouts.
+Dr. Richard Leblanc's challenge: govern the organisation that exists today, not the version from three months ago.

 3. 3